ThinkChaos/Trololio/docs/index.rst

 .. module:: trololio
    :synopsis: Trollius and asyncio compatibility

-Trololio it allows your program to have a *soft* dependency on :mod:`trollius` in Python versions where :mod:`py3:asyncio` (aka Tulip) is part of the standard library.
+Trololio allows your program to have a *soft* dependency on :mod:`trollius` in Python versions where :mod:`py3:asyncio` (aka Tulip) is part of the standard library.

 Trololio provides a compatibility layer for Trollius and asyncio, it addresses